 Oncology Massage: provides holistic support and nurturing for individuals with Cancer – intended to assist with symptoms related to cancer and the treatment of cancer.
 Steve has studied with experts in Oncology massage and incorporates Chinese Medicine to assist individuals and their bodies in their healing process.
 This is available for anyone at any stage of Cancer.
 It’s critical to work with a massage therapist that has specialized training – especially if Lymph nodes have been removed.
 Read more.

-Manual Lymph Drainage: a type of gentle massage which is intended to encourage the natural drainage of the lymph, which carries waste products away from the tissues back toward the heart.
+Lymphatic Massage: a type of gentle massage which is intended to encourage the natural drainage of the lymph, which carries waste products away from the tissues back toward the heart.
 Manual lymph drainage uses a very light pressure and rhythmic circular movements to stimulate lymph flow.
 This can be especially helpful for individuals with challenges with their lymph or immune systems, edema or Lymphedema.
 Read more.

 Sports Massage: This massage is ideal for the serious athlete who trains continuously as well as the weekend warrior who may have had too much fun to fast.
 The therapy focuses on the muscles relevant to the particular athletic activity.
 It also includes specific movements designed to reduce injuries, alleviate inflammation, and warm up muscles before and after training or events.
 Promotes greater athletic endurance and performance, lessen chances of injury and reduce recovery time.
 Read more.

 Compassionate Touch: It is a nurturing form of massage that is safe and appropriate for the elderly and chronically ill.